 Wix is a website builder, a tool for designing, creating, and publishing a website with minimal coding.
 Wix’s intuitive browser-based wizards make building a gorgeous, vibrant, and professional website simple, even if you’ve never created one before.

-In our comprehensive Wix review, we look at its features, performance, pricing, and support to see why it’s considered one of the best website builders, the best website builders with ecommerce and the best website builders for small business available today.
+In our comprehensive Wix review, we look at its features, performance, pricing, and support to see why it’s considered one of the best website builders, the best ecommerce website builders, the best small business website builders, and even one of the best web hosting services available today.

 Wix has significantly different plans and pricing depending on your country.
 We’ll focus on US pricing here, but note that Wix plans are often a lot cheaper if you’re not in the US.